-Did you know the first automobile parade in America was in 1899?
-Since then, cars have changed in style and price, but the one thing remains constant is our need for them.
+Over the years, cars have changed in both style and price.
+However, one thing remains constant: our need for them.
 Many of us would not be able to function without having our car to transport us from place to place.
 With this in mind, let’s look at this simple car maintenance checklist to keep you on the road.

 1.)
 Tires.
 A tire inflated to 35 pounds per square inch (psi) can lose one psi every month, so your car checklist needs to include checking tire pressure.
 Find the recommended level for your car in the owner’s manual or on a sticker on the driver’s side door.
 Be sure to have your tires rotated every six months to prevent uneven wear.

 2.)
 Engine oil.
 Changing oil is critical in keeping your engine running efficiently.
 Follow the manufacture’s guideline for changing oil, which is generally every 3,000 miles or six months.

 3.)
 Battery.
 A dead battery can quickly keep you off the road.
 Most car batteries are maintenance free and last more than three years, but trouble starting the engine is the first sign that it needs to be replaced.